dotchev/rest-bench/README.md

 |Req/s| 9078    | 579            | 6209

 ## Use all CPU cores
-Here we use all the CPUs on the machine.
+Here we use all the CPUs on the machine - no limits.

 ### Node.js
 Start node cluster with one master process + one worker process per CPU